 Mosteiro do Salvador de Paço de Sousa

-The first references to the monastery date back to 994 in the testament of Abbot Randulfo, escaped from a southern Monastery during the incursions of Almanzor.
-Although the original church does not correspond to the current Romanesque temple, its architecture left marks on the building that was to be erected in the 13th century, which denotes a transition style from Romanesque to Gothic.
-D. Henry donated the monastery to Ribadouro family, which comes from Egas Moniz, who in turn lega half his fortune to the monastery to be buried there.
-In the Church is the tomb of Egas Moniz, which constitutes one of the most beautiful pieces of Romanesque sculpture in Portugal.
-The Church was declared a national monument in 1910 and the monastery in 1997.
+The first references to the monastery date back to 994 in the will of Abbot Randulfo, fleeing a monastery further south during the incursions of Almanzor.
+Although the original church does not correspond to the current Romanesque temple, its architecture left its mark on the construction that would be erected in the 13th century, thus denoting a transitional style from Romanesque to Gothic.
+King Henry donated the monastery to the Ribadouro family, from which Egas Moniz came, who, in turn, bequeathed half of his fortune to the monastery to be buried there.
+The church contains the tomb of Egas Moniz, which constitutes one of the most beautiful pieces of Romanesque sculpture in Portugal.
+The church was declared a National Monument in 1910 and the monastery in 1997.

 Contacts